chris-belcher/electrum-personal-server/README.md

 wallet master public keys or watch-only addresses to the `[master-public-keys]` and `[watch-only-addresses]` sections.
 Master public keys for an Electrum wallet can be found in the Electrum client menu `Wallet` -> `Information`.
 * Run `./server.py` on Linux or double-click `run-server.bat` on Windows.
 The first time the server is run it will import all configured addresses as watch-only into the Bitcoin node, and then exit.
-If the wallets contain historical transactions you can use the rescan script to make them appear.
+If the wallets contain historical transactions you can use the rescan script (`./rescan-script.py` or `rescan-script.bat`) to make them appear.

 * Run the server again which will start Electrum Personal Server.
 Tell Electrum wallet to connect to it in `Tools` -> `Server`.
 By default the server details